 Sustainable agricultural production is becoming increasingly important in the commodity market, both for consumers and industry players.
 To promote environmentally and socially sustainable food production, certification systems have been introduced by organisations such as Fairtrade, UTZ and Rainforest Alliance on the "first mile" of the supply chain.
 These certification standards provide guidelines to maintain the ecological functions of the production system, minimise negative environmental impacts, guarantee the quality of the product and ensure socially responsible production.
 Producers are audited by independent certification bodies (CBs) to ensure that these standards are met.
 However, fraud is a major problem, products are mislabelled and not produced according to sustainability standards and CBs do not have enough means to verify the auditing process carried out by their local staff.
 Certification bodies need objective information to assure that farmers claiming to produce sustainably really comply with sustainability principles.
 The envisaged service provides such information by assessing the farming practice derived from objective satellite-based earth observation data.

 Users and their needs

 The EO4CS project targets all relevant stakeholders supporting the sustainable production of cocoa including certification organisations such as Rainforest Alliance, Fairtrade and Organic, certification bodies, farmers and cooperatives and civil society organisations.
-Currently, the certification bodies CERES GmbH (Germany), Bureau Veritas (local office in Ivory Coast), Preferred by Nature (Denmark) and the civil society organisation RVN (Columbia) are actively involved in the project.
-All certification bodies operate globally and audit the cocoa production in the main cultivation basins in Latin America, West Africa and Asia.
+Two certification bodies and one civil society organisation are actively involved in the project.
+The certification bodies operate globally and audit the cocoa production in the main cultivation basins in Latin America, West Africa and Asia.
 Following user needs have been identified during the project: